grpc-ecosystem/grpc-gateway/README.md

    ```

    It will generate a stub file `path/to/your_service.pb.go`.

 4. Implement your service in gRPC as usual

-   1. (Optional) Generate gRPC stub in the language you want.
+   1. (Optional) Generate gRPC stub in the [other programming languages](https://grpc.io/docs/).

-     e.g.
+     For example, the following generates gRPC code for Ruby based on `path/to/your_service.proto`:
      ```sh
      protoc -I/usr/local/include -I. \
        -I$GOPATH/src \
        -I$GOPATH/src/github.com/grpc-ecosystem/grpc-gateway/third_party/googleapis \
        --ruby_out=. \
-       path/to/your/service_proto
+       path/to/your_service.proto

      protoc -I/usr/local/include -I. \
        -I$GOPATH/src \
        -I$GOPATH/src/github.com/grpc-ecosystem/grpc-gateway/third_party/googleapis \
        --plugin=protoc-gen-grpc=grpc_ruby_plugin \
        --grpc-ruby_out=. \
-       path/to/your/service.proto
+       path/to/your_service.proto
      ```
    2. Add the googleapis-common-protos gem (or your language equivalent) as a dependency to your project.
-   3. Implement your service
+   3. Implement your gRPC service stubs

-5. Generate reverse-proxy
+5. Generate reverse-proxy using `protoc-gen-grpc-gateway`

    ```sh
    protoc -I/usr/local/include -I. \